Generalized Calogero-Sutherland models for Kondo physics in the Luttinger liquid

 Exact solutions for certain Kondo problems in terms of the Bethe Ansatz reveal the integrability of such models.
-In the absence of the impurity, the lattice Hamiltonian with $\lambda=1$ describes the SU(3) Haldane-Shastry model with open boundary, which is integrable and has a remarkable twisted Yangian symmetry~\cite{tu2015}.
-It is thus natural to ask whether our models are integrable or not.
+In the absence of the impurity, the lattice Hamiltonian with $\lambda=1$ describes the SU(3) Haldane-Shastry model with open boundary condition, which is integrable and has a remarkable twisted Yangian symmetry~\cite{tu2015}.
+It is thus natural to ask whether or not our models are integrable.
 To this end, we have studied the energy level spacing statistics in several cases~\cite{poilblanc1993,Atas2013}.
 The good quantum numbers are the total spin $\mathbf{S}^{2}$ and its $z$ component $S^{z}$.
 All eigenvalues in the subspace with $\mathbf{S}^{2}=0$ and $S^{z}=0$ are computed and sorted in ascending order.
-This helps us to define the level spacing $\delta_{m}=E_{m+1}-E_{m}$ and the ratio $r_{m}=\min(\delta_{m},\delta_{m+1})/\max(\delta_{m},\delta_{m+1})$.
-The probability density $P(r)$ of $r_{m}$ obeys the Poissonian form with mean value $\langle r \rangle=0.386$ for integrable models and the Gaussian orthogonal ensemble (GOE) with $\langle r \rangle=0.536$ otherwise.
+The level spacing $\delta_{m}=E_{m+1}-E_{m}$ and the ratio $r_{m}=\min(\delta_{m},\delta_{m+1})/\max(\delta_{m},\delta_{m+1})$ are defined.
+The probability density $P(r)$ of $r_{m}$ is expected to obey the Poissonian form with mean value $\langle r \rangle=0.386$ for integrable models and the Gaussian orthogonal ensemble (GOE) with $\langle r \rangle=0.536$ for other real Hamiltonians.
+However, exotic behaviors have been reported in certain Haldane-Shastry type models~\cite{finkel2005,Barba2008a}.
 It seems that our models are more likely to be in the GOE class as shown in Fig.~\ref{fig:level}.
+Moreover, numerical calculations of the out-of-time-ordered correlator also suggest that these models are non-integrable (see the Supplemental Material for more details).
 One heuristic argument for the non-integrability is that many eigenvalues of the Hamiltonian are not rational numbers despite the existence of a small subset that is rational.
-This is sharp contrast to the SU(3) Haldane-Shastry model with open boundary, whose eigenvalues are all rational upon suitable normalization.
+This is in sharp contrast to the SU(3) Haldane-Shastry model with open boundary condition, whose eigenvalues are all rational upon suitable normalization.
+While the lattice models are likely non-integrable, the possibility that the continuum models are integrable cannot be ruled out yet.

 {\em Conformal field theory formulation.} --- It was pointed out in the works of Affleck and Ludwig that boundary CFT can be used to investigate Kondo physics~\cite{affleck1991a,affleck1991c}.
 In our model, there is an interesting connection between the many-body wave function and the boundary CFT that describes the low-energy physics.
-It turns out that wave function in Eq.~\eqref{eq:wave-function-lattice} can be expressed as the following CFT correlators~\cite{Supple}:
+It turns out that the wave function in Eq.~\eqref{eq:wave-function-lattice} can be expressed as the following CFT correlators (see the Supplemental Material for more details):

 and

 where $\mathcal{O}_{\textrm{bg}}$ is a neutralizing background charge, and the vertex operators

 are constructed from a free two-component bosonic field ($\phi_{\textrm{s}}$ and $\phi_{\textrm{c}}$), and $:\cdots:$ denotes normal ordering~\cite{francesco1997}.
 The Klein factors $\kappa_{\uparrow/\downarrow}$ satisfying the Majorana commutation relation ($\kappa_{\uparrow}^{2} = \kappa_{\downarrow}^{2} = 1$ and $\{ \kappa_{\uparrow},\kappa_{\downarrow} \} = 0$) are introduced to generate correct statistics for the particles.